-In this section we list all quantum subgroups in the MFC $\cC(\fg,k)$, or equivalently all conformal extensions of the rational VOA $\cV(\fg,k)$, for $\fg=A_1,A_2,A_3,A_4$ $\forall k\ge1$, as well as when $k\le5$ for $\fg$ being any $A_r$.
+This section gives all quantum subgroups in the MFC $\cC(\fg,k)$, equivalently all conformal extensions of the rational VOA $\cV(\fg,k)$, when $\fg=A_1,A_2,A_3,A_4$ $\forall k\ge1$, as well as when $k\le5$ for $\fg$ being any $A_r$.
 In the process we fix the Lie theoretic notation used throughout this paper and its sequel \cite{Gan-ii}.
 The proof occupies Sections 3,4,5.